arongeerts/aws-devops-exercises/cloudformation/exercise5/README.md

 `aws cloudformation deploy --stack-name exercise5 --template-file mytemplate.json --parameter-overrides MyName=MY_NAME`

 You can check whether your solution is correct by uploading the `index.html` file in your bucket and browsing to the URL that was returned.
+Make sure you upload this file with public read access!